Search API Connector Documentation

 Import Stripe Data to Google Sheets

 In this guide, we’ll walk through how to pull transactions from the Stripe API directly into Google Sheets, using the API Connector add-on for Google Sheets.
-Stripe is of course a popular payment processor known for its fantastic APIs.
+Stripe is of course a popular payment processor.

 - Before You Begin

-- Part 1: Connect to the Stripe API
+- Part 1: Get your Stripe API Key

 - Part 5: Handle Pagination

 - Part 6: API Documentation